reserve-protocol/protocol/README.md

 ALCHEMY_MAINNET_RPC_URL=""
 ```

 2 - You also need to complete the network configuration (`networkConfig`) for the desired network.
-This can be located at `\common\configuration.js`.
+This can be located at `\common\configuration.ts`.
 These settings will be used to validate supported networks and reuse components which may be already deployed.

 For now these are the supported networks: